 We may accept registration, request more information about or reject the financial statements.

 You should receive a decision from us within 3 working days of providing your financial statements to us and once accepted, we'll advise the Financial Markets Authority (FMA).

 If financial statements aren't provided on time, we'll advise FMA that they're overdue.

 We can't waive breaches or grant extensions in filing time.
-If you want to discuss late or overdue filing, contact FMA through their Ask a Question online service.
+If you want to discuss late or overdue filing contact the FMA.

 Help with financial reporting

 The FMA website has information and tools to help with financial reporting requirements and compliance.

 More 'Debt and equity securities, and derivatives offers' guides: